aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 ## What is WebAssembly?

-In all current browsers there is a JavaScript engine that interprets and executes the code.
-This has allowed us to implement very rich web applications because JavaScript is getting better and more complete everyday.
+In all current browsers, there is a JavaScript engine that interprets and executes the code.
+This has allowed us to implement very rich web applications because JavaScript is getting better and more complete every day.
 However, it's a high-level language but still not ideal for some tasks because it has **not been developed to be a fast language** with a lot of performance.

 WebAssembly (**WASM**) is a new portable **binary-code format** that can be executed in modern browsers.
-It is complemented with a **text format** (**WAT**) to make it more **readable/debuggable** for us, in addition to allow us to code directly in a kind of "assembly" code.
+It is complemented with a **text format** (**WAT**) to make it more **readable/debuggable** for us, in addition, to allow us to code directly in a kind of "assembly" code.
 It's an open [W3C standard](https://www.w3.org/TR/wasm-core-1/) still in progress that allows us to write **fast and efficient** code for the web in other languages than JavaScript and it runs with a **similar performance to the native language**.
 It's not here to replace JavaScript, but to complement it.

 <figure align="center">
   <img src="/images/blog-images/js-engine.png" alt="JavaScript engine" class="center transparent" />